Login

 Exceptionally well

-What did your students find in your community that they hadn’t noticed before and what sparked that discovery? ?
+What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
+The number of fruit trees in the general area that most folk didn't notice!

 Helpful Report

-What are three words that describe the activities in this kit?
-Fun, engaging, enjoyable
+What are three words that describe the activities in this kit? intergenerational, environments, community

 How effective was the resource in fostering critical thinking about food waste issues?